Engin-Boot/capture-behavior-of-a-visit-counter-atuljha2524/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given sensor is working fine
-  When a patient passes the sensor
+  Given sensor is working fine and beds are available When a patient passes the sensor
-  Then Count of patiant visits increments by 1
+  Then Count of patient visits increment by 1

 Scenario: Compute parking slots to reserve for visiting specialists